Raj Comics: Raj Comics films

 In 2014, Anurag Kashyap had spoken about making a film on Doga—a vigilante killing machine in the style of Marvel Comics’ The Punisher—but the project was shelved after his Bombay Velvet flopped.
-CEO Manish Gupta has had multiple ultimately unsuccessful meetings with prominent Bollywood industry personnel.
 In 2016, Raj Comics co-founder and studio head Sanjay Gupta said "Bollywood is yet to warm up to the idea of licensing comic book characters that come with detailed universes and visuals ready for the screen.
 We want to start with animated Web series first.
 We are expecting to make our first live-action film the year after.”
 In December 2017, Raj Comics organized special screening of their horror film Aadamkhor at Nagraj Janmotsav event, Delhi.
 Aadamkhor is based on comic of the same name published by Raj Comics in 1992.

 Raj comics released Aadamkhor on YouTube on 24 May 2018.

 In December 2019, Manoj Gupta said that he was in negotiations with Ranveer Singh to play Nagraj in a film produced by Karan Johar.